FOSDEM/website/content/interviews/markus-raab.markdown

 In the talk I'll present a revolutionary approach, called [Elektra](https://www.libelektra.org/), which is a global shared configuration access that does not impair modularity.

-We will also have a demonstration of some of Elektra's features, such as validation and introspection, thanks to Thomas Waser.
+We will also demonstrate some of Elektra's features, such as validation and introspection, thanks to Thomas Waser.

 Q: Why this topic?